GhostPack/SharpDPAPI/README.md

 If DA privileges have not been achieved, using Mimikatz' `sekurlsa::dpapi` command will retrieve DPAPI masterkey {GUID}:SHA1 mappings of any loaded master keys on a given system (tip: running `dpapi::cache` after key extraction will give you a nice table).
 If you change these keys to a `{GUID1}:SHA1 {GUID2}:SHA1...` type format, they can be supplied to the [credentials](#credentials) or [vaults](#vaults) commands.
 This lets you triage all Credential files\Vaults on a system for any user who's currently logged in, without having to do file by file decrypts.

 For more offensive DPAPI information, [check here](https://www.harmj0y.net/blog/redteaming/operational-guidance-for-offensive-user-dpapi-abuse/).

+### Cobalt Strike Usage

+SharpDPAPI has an Aggressor script (**SharpDPAPI.cna**) that automates the usage of SharpDPAPI through Cobalt Strike.
+Before usage, replace `$SharpDPAPI::AssemblyPath` in the .cna with the location of your compiled SharpDPAPI assembly.

+Loading **SharpDPAPI.cna** will register a new **sharpDPAPI** Beacon command.
+If **beacon> sharpDPAPI -dump** is run, the current Beacon will execute `sekurlsa::dpapi` Mimikatz command to extract any DPAPI keys from LSASS (assuming elevation) followed by `dpapi::cache` to display the {GUID}:SHA1 mappings.
+The decrypted master key SHA1s are stored in the credential store.

+Running **beacon> sharpDPAPI** will execute SharpDPAPI with the `triage` command with any GUID:SHA1 masterkey mappings extracted for that host.This allows for effective triage of all Credentials and Vaults on a host _for any currently logged in users_.

 ## Commands